Dark-Knight-Rises/Logseq/pages/Data Structures and Algorithms.md

 	- Program cannot access the heap memory directly.
 	- Every variable that is created is created inside the stack section.
 	- Arrays
-		- Arrays are called vector variables, whereas the normal.
-Primitive types.
-Are the scalar variables.
+		- Arrays are called vector variables, whereas the normal variables are called the scalar variables.
+		- Arrays can be of two types.
+The static and the dynamic array.
 		-